Cryton2017/Aperture-Science-Management-System/README.md

 ---

 ### Testing
-Testing is an importnat part of software development.
+Testing is an important part of software development.
 I have conducted interface testing and user testing.
-I have not conudcted unit testing.
+I have not conducted unit testing.
 In my previous experience, I have performed unit testing using JUnit.
-I have not had the ooportunity to develop my skills in Unit Testing for PHP or React.
+I have not had the opportunity to develop my skills in Unit Testing for PHP or React.
 I am confident that I can quickly aquire these skills.

 ### Other Notes
-Implementing user stories that involve user inputs requries more time in my opinion as both client side and server side data validation are required for security purposes.
+Implementing user stories that involve user inputs requires more time in my opinion as both client side and server side data validation are required for security purposes.
 I was more generous with the time for the final two user stories as I would need to conduct research and find tutorials on how to implement unit tests for PHP and React along with using Docker to containerise the application.